navionguy/csl/restapi.md

     "PublicationDate": "2017", "Notes": "English edition"}' \
     http://localhost:8080/books

+If the requested book entry already exists, the request will fail with a status of ***SatusConflict**.

 ### Removing a book from a Collection or Collections

 To remove a book from a collection or from the entire library: